mpetrovich/cypress-scenario-runner/README.md

 Given I navigate to "login"
 ```

 A map of all label => path routes should be provided to `addSteps()` in the `cypress/support/step_definitions/index.js` file created during installation.
-Route paths can be relative to the web root or absolute URLs.
+Route paths can be absolute URLs or relative to the web root.

 ```diff
 const { addSteps } = require('cypress-scenario-runner')